 School Feeding Programme:

-This programme targets children aged 6-12 years old in the war-affected communities of Ta’iz, many of whom are underweight.
+This programme targets children aged 6-12 years old in war-affected communities, many of whom are underweight.
 We are providing these children with school meals and take-home food to share with their families.
 The school meals are high in calories and essential proteins to restore their lost weight, while their take-home food include staples such as rice and cooking oil.

 Family Food Parcels:

-Our team has distributed food parcels in some of the worst-affected areas in Sana’a, Hadhramout, Ta’iz and Aden.
-We are currently distributing monthly food parcels in Ta’iz, which include essentials like flour, kidney beans, rice, vegetables and salt.
+Our team has distributed food parcels in some of the worst-affected areas across Yemen.
+We are currently distributing Ramadan emergency iftar food parcels, which include essentials like rice, pulses and dates, keeping them nourished for the whole month.

 Only half of all health services in Yemen are functioning; the remaining clinics are overwhelmed and on the verge of collapse, leaving those suffering from acute malnutrition without treatment.
-Our health clinics in Lahj are providing vulnerable families in rural villages with healthcare, medicine and nutrition services, including prioritising pregnant or breastfeeding women and children for nutrition testing.
+We are running three health centres in Aden, Ma’rib and Abyan; providing displaced and disadvantaged families with life-saving healthcare, medicine and nutrition services, including prioritising pregnant or breastfeeding women and children for nutrition testing.

 Your donations are urgently needed to help us continue implementing these projects.
 It is unacceptable that families are watching their children starve to death in Yemen right now, and it is our responsibility to put an end to this tragedy.